 Firms are best placed to understand their own needs and requirements.
 The above list is not exhaustive of the circumstances in which actions will be needed.
 Each firm will need to consider whether, in the light of their own specific business model, there are actions they need to take.

 We are conscious of the scale, complexity and magnitude of some of these changes and consequently intend to act proportionately.
-This means that, in the event that there is no implementation period, we will not take a strict liability approach and do not intend to take enforcement action against firms and other regulated entities for not meeting all requirements straightaway, where there is evidence they have taken reasonable steps to prepare to meet the new obligations by exit day.
+This means that, in the event that there is no transition period, we will not take a strict liability approach and do not intend to take enforcement action against firms and other regulated entities for not meeting all requirements straightaway, where there is evidence they have taken reasonable steps to prepare to meet the new obligations by exit day.
 Firms who are not able to comply fully with the regime at the time of the UK’s withdrawal from the EU will need to be able to back-report missing, incomplete or inaccurate transaction reports as soon as possible.